ammezie/vue-parcel/README.md

 ## Getting Started

-Clone the project repository by running the command below if you use SSH
+Clone the project repository by running the command below if you are using SSH:

 ```bash
 git clone git@github.com:ammezie/vue-parcel.git
 ```

-If you use https, use this instead
+If you are using HTTPS, use this instead

 ```bash
 git clone https://github.com/ammezie/vue-parcel.git